 What is Augie’s Quest?

 The purpose of Augie's Quest has always been to fund research and drug development aimed at ending ALS, Lou Gehrig's disease.
-Since 2007, Augie's Quest has raised nearly $40 million in support of finding effective ALS treatments.
+Since 2007, Augie's Quest has raised over $45 million in support of finding effective ALS treatments.
 This makes Augie's Quest the largest individual fundraising program for ALS!
 Augie's Quest is currently transitioning to ALS TDI.
 100% of donations to Augie's Quest go directly to fund ALS drug development.

 How are ALS TDI and Augie's Quest connected?

 All funds raised by Augie's Quest benefit ALS TDI, the world's largest ALS-dedicated drug development organization.
 Augie's Quest raises funds through a huge network of national events and promotions, including the BASH for Augie's Quest, Tradition of Hope Gala and widely successful campaigns within the very generous fitness industry, such as the Clubs for the Quest, as well as a hugely innovative joint-fundraising initiative called the ClubCorp Charity Classic which benefits Augie's Quest and other local charities chosen by that networks members directly.